 About

-Katrina Andry received an MFA in printmaking in 2010 from Louisiana State University, Baton Rouge; Widely acknowledged to have reached mastery in woodcutting printmaking, the September 2012 issue Art in Print magazine listed Andry as one of the top 50 printmakers.
-Andry’s work has been exhibited in Prospect 5 New Orleans Triennial, and has additional exhibited at the Hammonds House Museum, Atlanta, GA; the Katonah Museum, Katonah, NY; the Ogden Museum of Southern Art, New Orleans, LS; the Wingate Art Museum at Hendrix College, Conway, AR; Louisiana State University Museum of Art, Baton Rouge, LA; The Halsey Institute, Charleston, SC; Pensacola Museum of Art, Pensacola, FL; among others.
-Andry is currently a Teaching Fellow in the MFA graduate seminar at Tulane University in New Orleans, LA.
-Upcoming Museum exhibitions will be held at the Newcomb Museum of Art in New Orleans, LA.
-And in 2025, at the Amelie A. Wallace Gallery, SUNY College at Old Westbury.
-She is a 2021 NPN and a 2023 Soul of Nations Foundation grant recipient, a prize that comes with a residency in Florence, Italy.
+Katrina Andry received an MFA in Printmaking from Louisiana State University, Baton Rouge, LA in 2010; widely recognized as a master of woodcut printmaking, Andry was named one of the top 50 printmakers in the September 2012 issue of Art in Print magazine.
+Andry's work was included in the Prospect 5 New Orleans Triennial and has been exhibited at the Hammonds House Museum, Atlanta, GA; Katonah Museum, Katonah, NY; Ogden Museum of Southern Art, New Orleans, LS; Wingate Art Museum at Hendrix College, Conway, AR; Louisiana State University Museum of Art, Baton Rouge, LA; The Halsey Institute, Charleston, SC; Pensacola Museum of Art, Pensacola, FL.
+Andry is currently a Teaching Fellow in the MFA Graduate Seminar at Tulane University in New Orleans, LA.
+She is a 2021 NPN Fellow and a 2023 Soul of Nations Foundation Fellow, an award that includes a residency in Florence, Italy.

 Artwork